 Acute Management of Vasomotor Symptoms (Hot Flashes) due to Menopause

-Approximately 60% to 80% of women entering menopause suffer from hot flashes and associated symptoms lasting up to ten years, according to the Massachusetts General Hospital Center for Women’s Mental Health.
-Menopausal symptoms are triggered by hormonal fluctuations that develop at the onset of menopause and affect areas of the brain involved in the control of core body temperature.
-Sudden changes in core body temperature result in hot flashes, sweating, reddening of the face and upper thorax, rapid heartbeat and general feelings of discomfort that can have an impact on the quality of life.
+Approximately 60% to 80% of women entering menopause suffer from hot flashes and associated symptoms lasting up to ten years, according to the Massachusetts General Hospital Center for Women’s Mental Health.1 Menopausal symptoms are triggered by hormonal fluctuations that develop at the onset of menopause and affect areas of the brain involved in the control of core body temperature.
+Sudden changes in core body temperature result in hot flashes, sweating, reddening of the face and upper thorax, rapid heartbeat, and general feelings of discomfort that can have an impact on the quality of life.

 Acute Management of the Symptoms of Premenstrual Dysphoric Disorder

 Premenstrual dysphoric disorder (PMDD) is a severe, sometimes disabling extension of premenstrual syndrome (PMS).
-Approximately, 5% to 8% of menarcheal individuals have moderate-to-severe symptoms that can cause significant distress and functional impairment, suggestive of PMDD1.
+Approximately, 5% to 8% of menarcheal individuals have moderate-to-severe symptoms that can cause significant distress and functional impairment, suggestive of PMDD2.
 PMDD symptoms usually begin in the luteal phase (approximately seven to 10 days before a person’s period starts) and continue for the first few days of the period.
 Like PMS, PMDD can cause bloating, breast tenderness, fatigue, and changes in sleep and eating habits, but distinctively, it can also cause extreme mood shifts that can disrupt daily life and damage relationships.
 The cause of PMDD is not clearly understood, but it is thought that neurotransmitter systems may trigger PMDD.
 Brain areas that regulate emotion and behavior are studded with receptors for estrogen, progesterone, and other sex hormones.
 These hormones affect the functioning of neurotransmitter systems that influence mood and thinking, possibly triggering PMDD.

-In an exploratory randomized, double-blind, placebo-controlled Phase 2A clinical study of PH80 designed to explore the efficacy, safety, and tolerability of intranasal administration of PH80 for the acute management of PMDD in subjects with a regular menstrual cycle and at least a one-year history of PMDD, PH80 showed statistically significant improvement versus placebo in symptoms of PMDD, including negative mood and physical and behavioral symptoms.
+In an exploratory randomized, double-blind, placebo-controlled Phase 2A clinical study of PH80 designed to explore the efficacy, safety, and tolerability of intranasal administration of PH80 for the acute management of symptoms of PMDD in subjects with a regular menstrual cycle and at least a one-year history of PMDD, PH80 showed statistically significant improvement versus placebo in symptoms of PMDD, including negative mood and physical and behavioral symptoms.

 Analysis of the data revealed that mood symptoms seemed to be the most sensitive to PH80: